Hombre2014/share-prompts/README.md

 # Promptopia

-> Promptopia is an open-source project that uses AI to generate and share creative prompts.
+> Promptopia is an open-source project that create and share prompts for ChatGPT.

 ## Screenshots